EhabShahat/MKexam/EASTER_EGG.md

 ## Secret Feature: Blocked Entries Management

-This is a hidden admin feature accessible at `/eg` that allows super admins to block exam attempts by student name, IP address, or mobile number.
+This is a special admin feature accessible at `/admin/eg` that combines the fun easter egg theme with powerful blocking capabilities for student names, IP addresses, and mobile numbers.

 ### 🔐 Access

-1. Navigate to `/eg` in your browser
+1. Log in to the admin panel at `/admin/login`
-2. Enter the password: `easteregg2024` or `admin123`
+2. Navigate to `/admin/eg` (available in the admin navigation as "🥚 EG")
-3. Access the secret admin panel
+3. Enjoy the easter egg themed interface with full admin powers!

 ### 🚫 Features